This post was last updated on

 PPG Industries actually sent us 3 gallons of Rubbol® solid stain in Navajo Red so that we can also redo the back deck and stairs; I’m so excited!

 We’re going to wait until spring because it’s too cold now, and it’s about to snow.
-But once the weather warms up and we get that project finished, I will share a super detailed step by step tutorial here on the blog.
-So if you’re looking for more details on how to strip and stain an existing deck and stairs, be on the lookout for that tutorial in spring!
+But once the weather warms up and we get that project finished, I will share that project too!

 Shop this project: